VGP/vgp-tools/VGP/README.md

 See the documentation of **VGPbionano** in Chapter 4 for an example of a tool that can produce a .rmm-file from Bionano's proprietary .bnx raw data files.

 ## 2.2.
-Restriction Map from Sequence, .rms
+Restriction Maps from Sequence, .rms

 When the file is used to represent *in silico* maps of the recognitions sites from a sequences, then there must be a reference header giving the source of the sequence, and for each R-line